oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

-3. If the annotation uses targeting and the target path does not start with an entity container, or the annotation is directly or indirectly embedded in such an annotation, the path is evaluated starting at the *outermost* entity type or complex type named in the target path.
+3. If the annotation uses targeting and the target path does not start with an entity container, or the annotation is directly or indirectly embedded within such an annotation, the path is evaluated starting at the *outermost* entity type or complex type named in the target path.
 This allows e.g. specifying the value of an annotation on one property to be calculated from values of other properties of the outermost type.
 An empty path resolves to